 - The formulary includes both generic and brand name drugs.
-Consult the Pharmacy Benefit Guide or Formulary Guidebook listed on our website or contact customer service for a complete list of your plan's covered prescription drugs. - Drugs not included in the formulary are not covered by this plan.
+Consult the List of Covered Drugs (Formulary) on our website or contact customer service for a complete list of your plan's covered prescription drugs. - Drugs not included in the formulary are not covered by this plan.